Treat your water if it has high levels of contaminants.

 You can disinfect your own well and water system, or you can contact a licensed well driller for assistance.
 Find a guide to disinfecting your drinking water system.

 Continuous chlorination is one of several permanent solutions to contamination from bacteria.
-It is typically installed as a whole house system (POE).
+It is typically installed as a whole house system (POET).
 It will disinfect water as it comes into your home by injecting exact amounts of chlorine into your plumbing system when the water is being pumped into the home.

 Ultraviolet (UV) light

-Ultraviolet (UV) light treatment is typically installed as a whole house system (POE).
+Ultraviolet (UV) light treatment is typically installed as a whole house system (POET).
 UV light treatment is for bacteria will disinfect water without the use of chemicals.
 The effectiveness of UV light in killing microorganisms is directly related to the bulb’s intensity and exposure time.

 Pretreatment is often necessary if there are water quality issues that may block the UV light, such as tannins, suspended sediment, scaling (due to hard water) and turbidity.
 Bulbs need to be replaced regularly.
 Make sure you install a UV light treatment system with an NSF/ANSI Standard 55 Certification.